 Reduction in Recidivism

-The act also amends 18 U.S.C. § 4042(a) to require BOP to assist inmates in applying for federal and state benefits and obtain identification, including a social security card, driver's license or other official photo identification, and birth certificate.
+The Act also amends 18 U.S.C. § 4042(a) to require BOP to assist inmates in applying for federal and state benefits and obtain identification, including a social security card, driver's license or other official photo identification, and birth certificate.

-Incentives For Success
+Incentives for Success

 The FSA reauthorizes and modifies a pilot program that allows BOP to place certain elderly and terminally ill prisoners on home confinement to serve the remainder of their sentences.

 The FSA requires BOP to provide training to correctional officers and other BOP employees (including those who contract with BOP to house inmates) on how to de-escalate encounters between an officer or employee of BOP and a civilian or an inmate, and how to identify and appropriately respond to incidents that involve people with mental illness or other cognitive deficits.
 BOP staff training now incorporates these requirements.

-Also included is a prohibition against the use of solitary confinement for juvenile delinquents in federal custody (BOP does not house juveniles in its facilities but its contracts comply with this aspect of the FSA.)
+Also included is a prohibition against the use of solitary confinement for juvenile delinquents in federal custody.
+(BOP does not house juveniles in its facilities but its contracts comply with this aspect of the FSA.)

 Changes to Mandatory Minimums for Certain Drug Offenders